CHURCH FATHERS

 COMMON HERESIES

 The word “heresy” comes from the Greek word αἵρεσις, meaning “choice.”
 Eventually the term became a pejorative for beliefs not accepted by one’s church.
 Given the plurality of viewpoints in the early Christian era, one man’s heresy is often another’s orthodox.
 For educational purposes, this page defines “heresy” as anything that’d be unacceptable to most churches of the American South, where Other Gospels is based.
+Please note, however, that we're not casting value judgments or denegrating any particular theological views.

 Gnosticism Complex cosmologies involving hidden knowledge.
 Common themes include an imperfect creator, personal revelation, and the search for spiritual reunion with the divine.
 Adherents pursue hidden knowledge, or gnosis as the faithful call it.
 Gnosticism spread rapidly throughout the Christian world, primarily under the Valentinian school.